tomlof/pylearn-epac/doc/guidelines.md

 - No relative imports
 - Declare import standard python modules, and then add one empty line and the other externe imports (for example, aims, soma_workflow) and at the end import internal modules.
 - Use a coherent name with the module for "import something as smthg"
 - The private classes are renamed using the prefix double underscore (not yet applied).
-The protected method use the prefix by one underscore.
-For const method,
+The protected method use the prefix by one underscore. ???
+Pour l’accès par réference const (modification de l’objet autorisé mais pas de la référence), utiliser les properties.???
 - The methods "friends" are should use the prefix with «_friend» in order to show which are protected but accessible for the architecture requirements of other classes, but not users.
 - Data with list type is defined use a name with plural form.
+- To distinguish the file name with path or not, relative or absolute, please use the belowing convention:
 -
-- Les methodes et membres considérés comme private sont préfixés par deux underscores (règle non utilisée pour l’instant).
-Les methodes et membres considérés comme protected sont préfixés par un underscore.
-Pour l’accès par réference const (modification de l’objet autorisé mais pas de la référence), utiliser les properties.
-- Les méthodes “friends” sont préfixées par «_friend» afin d’indiquer qu’elles sont protégées mais accessible pour des besoins d’architecture à d’autres classes, mais pas aux utilisateurs.
-- Les listes sont indiquées par un nom au pluriel
+-
 - Pour distinguer les nom de fichiers avec le path ou pas, absolu ou relatif, utiliser la convention suivante :
     * filename : le nom du fichier sans le chemin (basename)
     * filepath : le nom du fichier avec le chemin absolu